datafold-dev/datafold/doc/source/index.rst

                  title     = {datafold: data-driven models for point clouds and time series on manifolds}, journal   = {Journal of Open Source Software}}

-Maintainer and affiliations
+Maintenance and affiliation
 ===========================

-* **Daniel Lehmberg** (1,2) DL is supported by the German Research Foundation (DFG), grant no. KO 5257/3-1 and thanks the research office (FORWIN) of Munich University of Applied Sciences and the center of doctoral studies in informatics (CeDoSIA) of the Technical University of Munich for their support.
+* **Daniel Lehmberg** (1,2) DL is supported by the German Research Foundation (DFG), grant no. KO 5257/3-1 and thanks the research office (FORWIN) of Munich University of Applied Sciences HM and the center of doctoral studies in informatics (CeDoSIA) of the Technical University of Munich for their support.

 * **Felix Dietrich** (2) FD thanks the Technical University of Munich for their support.